IR side of bounds on Theories with Spontaneously Broken Lorentz Symmetry

 In these systems, the existence and analyticity properties of the S-matrix become nontrivial \cite{Hui:2023pxc,Creminelli:2023kze}, requiring one to consider alternative approaches in order to derive analyticity bounds.
 In \cite{Creminelli:2022onn} this was done by studying correlators of the conserved $U(1)$ currents, due to their convenient UV behavior and analytic properties.
 In practice, these correlators were computed by adding a background, non-dynamical $U(1)$ gauge field coupled to the superfluid.
 While the $U(1)$ symmetry can be easily gauged, it is not simple to study the dynamics of the gauge field and to prospect which UV completions would give rise to the gauged EFT in the broken phase.

 In our work, we follow an approach similar in spirit to what was done in \cite{Creminelli:2022onn} and introduce a $U(1)$ gauge field coupled to the conformal superfluid, with vanishing background field-strength.
-Differently from \cite{Creminelli:2022onn}, we consider the gauge field in this IR system as dynamical.
-While it might be subtle to interpret this IR system as a physical system that is UV completed by a conformal field theory, we find it useful to consider this setup simply as an auxiliary system to extract key information about the conformal superfluid, similarly to how the background gauge field is used in \cite{Creminelli:2022onn}.
-In this IR system, we imagine that a background charge density makes the configuration with vanishing background field strength stable.
-Our point of view follows the natural expectation that a background field may be regarded as an approximation of a dynamical field whose excitations are being neglected.
-As a matter of fact, the quadratic part of the effective action for the $U(1)$-gauged conformal superfluid allows to consistently describe the excitations of both the scalar and vector fields, even when one writes this action imagining a non-dynamical, background vector field.
-In this action, a kinetic mixing converts scalar modes into vector modes and viceversa.
-As we discuss, this kinetic mixing allows to recover the information contained in correlators of conserved currents by examining the propagation of the low-energy modes.
+Similarly to \cite{Creminelli:2022onn}, the gauge field is considered as an auxiliary system to extract key information about the conformal superfluid.
+While \cite{Creminelli:2022onn} considers the gauge field as fixed background, we keep track of its kinematics.
+In fact, it is natural to regard the background field as an approximation of a dynamical field whose excitations are being neglected.
+While it might be subtle to interpret this IR system as a physical system that is UV completed by a conformal field theory, we imagine that a background charge density makes the configuration with vanishing background field strength stable.
+As a matter of fact, the quadratic part of the effective action for the $U(1)$-gauged conformal superfluid allows to consistently describe the excitations of both the scalar and gauge fields, even when one writes this action imagining a non-dynamical, background gauge field.
+In this action, a kinetic mixing converts scalar modes into modes of the gauge field and viceversa.
+As we discuss, this kinetic mixing allows one to recover the information contained in correlators of conserved currents by examining the propagation of the low-energy modes.